 – Assisting other employees and/or departments that require temporary assistance.

 Recent changes to many Modern Awards allow greater flexibility for employers to direct employees to perform work in unique ways, and align with a business’ interim needs.
+Be sure to remain up to date with the end dates for these temporary Award changes, which vary across the range of Awards.

 Q. What if an employee on JobKeeper payments refuses to perform work but still wants to be paid?